applerom/chef/turnserver/README.md

 ## Usage

-Put recipe[linuxcmd] in a run list, or include_recipe 'linuxcmd' to ensure that linuxcmd is installed on your systems.
+Put recipe[turnserver] in a run list, or include_recipe 'turnserver' to ensure that turnserver is installed on your systems.

 ## License and Author